hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ### 4. Provide necessary data to be eligible for GnosisVPN PoC demo [MacOS]

 Provide your public key, the **rlim.com** URL, and the edit code in our [onboarding form](https://cryptpad.fr/form/#/2/form/view/bigkDtjj+9G3S4DWCHPTOjfL70MJXdEWTDjkZRrUH9Y/).
+If you have trouble opening cryptpad, please try to open it in incognito mode.

 ### 5. Wait until you get notified about receiving device IP [MacOS]